bwhicks/django-giftbox/README.rst

 -----------

-django-giftbox is an app for the Django web framework that provides an easy wrapper for xsendfile / x-accel-http functionality in Apache / lighthttp / nginx.
+django-giftbox is an app for the Django web framework that provides an easy wrapper for X-Sendfile / X-Accel-Redirect functionality in Apache / lighthttp / nginx.
 This lets users protect files by not allowing them to be downloaded directly, but allows Django to programmatically send a redirect and let the webserver handle the transaction.